trey-rosius/package-delivery-microservice/README.md

             raise HTTPException(status_code=500, detail=err.details())
 ```

-In another variation of such an application, you might want to publish a `package-created` event and do something with the information.
-But for this workshop, we won't do that.
+In another variation of such an application, you might want to publish a `package-created` event and do something with the event.
+But for this workshop, we won't be doing do that.

 ## Exercise